Portfolio | Not the Same Old BS Process

 How great are these cards?
 Yummy thick stock, rounded corners and you can have up to 50 different designs on one side.
 Gotta love Moo.
 If you want to stand out, this is the way.
 I recommend them to all my clients.

-For this portfolio site (my first website) I decided on a 1-page scrolling website, including 6 sub-pages for featured case studies.
+For my first website (a portfolio/resume website) I decided on a 1-page scrolling website, including 6 sub-pages for featured case studies.
 I pulled the images, patterns and colours from my style guide to create a consistent look.
-Using the Webflow website building platform I was able to create a totally custom design without coding.
+Using the Webflow website building platform I was able to create a totally custom design and build it from scratch without coding.
 You can see this portfolio website here.

 Does a well-designed brand pay off?